rostislav-nikitin/Plugin.BluetoothClassic/README.md

 It's life-time usually equal to the life-time of the application.
 If have to be created on the application starts and disposed on the application shutdowns.

 #### Members
-* `ConnectionState IBluetoothConnection.ConnectionState` to check a connection state
+* `ConnectionState ConnectionState` to check a connection state
 * `void Connect()` to connect to the remote device
 * `void IDisposable.Dispose()` to disconnect from the remote device and free unmanaged resources
 * `void Transmit(Memory<byte> buffer)` to add a buffer to the transmit queue (buffers are transmitting to the remote device sequentially while remote device connected.
 Otherwise data will be stored until it will be reconnected)